-Please Print: Name Date

-Address

-e where you can be reached

-During the hours of ng the hours of E-mail address

-I wish to complain against:

-Name of person, sch nool (department), program, or ac ctivity

-Campus Name/Add ress

-ncident, and any attempts you ha see it.
-Describe the incident, the participants, the ve made to solve the problem.
-Be sure to note all relevant

-Name Address Telephone Number
+Please Print: Name Date Telephone Another phon e where you can be reached During the hou rs of E- mail address I wish to comp olain against: Name of person n, school (department), program, or ac tivity Campus Name /Address the incident, and any attempts you have see it.
+Describe the incident, the participants, the we made to solve the problem.
+Be sure to note all relevant Name Address Telephone Number The projected Indicate what y lve the problem.

-The projected solu

-Indicate what you t hink can and should be done to so olve the problem.
 Be as specific as possible.

-I certify that this in nformation is correct to the best of my knowledge.

-Signature of Compla ainant Date Signed

-Administrator or Pi Receiving Initial Co rofessional Staff Member mplaint Date Initial Complaint Received
+I certify that th his information is correct to the best of my knowledge.
+Signature of Co omplainant Date Signed Administrator Receiving Initia or Professional Staff Member al Complaint Date Initial Complaint Received